JakubSzwedowicz/SaOP/README.md

 	- sort set of points in ascending order based on the distance of each points to the beggining of the coordinate system,
 	- sort pairs of points in ascending order based on the distances between pairs.

+## List 5

+**O2** - Define class Array.
+Objects of this class should remember 'n' numbers of unknown type.
+Make it so that other elements can be added every time without to worry about the size.
+Take ArrayList for the inspiration.
+Write methods that:
+	- sum all the elements of array,
+	- max value within the array,
+	- max element (as index of max element of the array),
+	- check if given as parameter value occurs on some of the 'k' (k <= n) first elements of the array,
+	- is array diverse (compare direct sollution and the other involving the method from above),
+	- remove all the occurances of the parameter 'x'.
+The algorithm doesn't have to be in-place,
+	- remove all the duplicates of elements within the array, Propose other methods of the class Array.

+**O3** - Define class SortedArray (not decreasing order) keeping the assumptions from O2.
+Develop methods such that:
+	- add en element given as a parameter,
+	- remove the element given by the index,
+	- remove the element with a given value (if there are more of them, remove the last one),
+	- remove all the occurances of the given value 'x',
+	- is given as a parameter value present on some of the first 'k' values of the array (k <= n),
+	- remove all the duplicates,
+Propose other methods of the class SortedArray.

+**O4** - Define class Matrix.
+Objects of this class should be able to remember 2D array (up to 20 rows and 30 columns) of any number.
+Define methods such that returns:
+	- max value of matrix,
+	- max element index,
+	- row with the max sum of elements,
+	- is given as a parameter value occurs in the matrix,
+	- transposition of matrix,
+Propose other methods of the class.

+**O5** - Define a class MatrixArray in which matrix is treated as a 1D array from the O2 task.
+Objects of this class should remember 2D array of any numbers.
+After that, desgin methods so they return:
+	- sum of all the elements,
+	- max value in the matrix,
+	- max element index,
+	- row with the greatest sum of elements,
+	- is given value as a parameter occurs in the matrix,
+	- is matrix diverse,
+Propose other methods. (i.e. add column, or row to already created matrix)

+**O6** - Create a class Hotel.
+Each hotel has a fixed number of Rooms placed on individual Floors.
+Number of floors and number od rooms on each floor are set when creating the object.
+Room is identified by an object of a class RoomInfo (with fields Floor and Room).
+Specified room is occupied if there is na object of a class Person assigned to it. (define a class Person).
+One person can inhabit many rooms.
+Define methods:
+	- Is there any free room,
+	- how many free rooms are there,
+	- rent whatever unoccupied room to the given as a parameter person (object of type Person),
+	- is it possible to rent 'k' adjacent rooms (result should be the first number of the room or null if it's not possible),
+	- does the person with the given surname rents any room,
+	- which rooms does the person with a given surname rents (the answer should be the number of rooms or null),
+	- free all the rooms occupied by the person with a given surname, Propose other methods of a class Hotel.

 # Basic and external libraries

 - openJDK-15,